Understand the differences, principles and typical use cases of two basic VPN forms: site-to-site VPN and remote access VPN.

 A host computer is equipped with a client application (OpenVPN, GoodAccess, Cisco AnyConnect, etc.) that communicates with a VPN gateway.

 ➡️ VPN client: The software that is installed on the host device to access the VPN.

 ➡️ VPN gateway: The tunnel that sends your encrypted data to your network across a public connection.

 The application provides user authentication (ideally based on identity) and connection to the desired network.

 Access to your company's network from a static IP address can only be allowed through something called IP whitelisting, which cloaks sensitive applications and data from the public.

 This effectively creates a private virtual company network on the Internet.

 Site-to-site VPN interconnects two or more private corporate networks via an encrypted tunnel to enable borderless communication and resource sharing between employees and applications.

-Typically, if you have headquarters, where all the critical servers and business applications are located, and geographically distributed branches that need access to those services, it isn't ideal to send sensitive data directly over the public internet and make them
+It is not ideal to send sensitive data directly over the public Internet, especially if you have headquarters where all the critical servers and business applications are located and geographically distributed branches that need access to those services.

 The same applies to a specific system or resource (e.g., CAD files, logistics) that is constantly updated and must still be accessible by employees in other branches.